 The VkMenuToggle class, which is derived from VkMenuAction, provides a two-state toggle as a menu item.
-To enforce radio behavior on a group of toggles, you must add them to a VkRadioSubMenu object; otherwise, VkMenuToggle object exhibit simple checkbox-style behavior.
+To enforce radio behavior on a group of toggles, you must add them to a VkRadioSubMenu object; otherwise, VkMenuToggle objects exhibit simple checkbox-style behavior.
 A VkMenuToggle object is implemented as a ToggleButtonGadget.

-In addition to the public functions provided by VkMenuItem, VkMenuToggle provides functions for setting and retrieving the toggle state.
+In addition to the public functions provided by VkMenuItem, VkMenuToggle provides functions for setting and retrieving the toggle state:

-You can set the visual state of a VkMenuToggle object, without activating its associated callback, using VkMenuToggle::setVisualState():
+• You can set the visual state of a VkMenuToggle object, without activating its associated callback, using VkMenuToggle::setVisualState():

+'''

 void setVisualState(Boolean state)

+'''

-setVisualState() selects the toggle if state is TRUE and deselects the toggle if state is FALSE.
+setVisualState() selects the toggle if state is TRUE, and deselects the toggle if state is FALSE.

-You can set the visual state of a VkMenuToggle object and activate its associated callback with VkMenuToggle::setStateAndNotify():
+• You can set the visual state of a VkMenuToggle object and activate its associated callback with VkMenuToggle::setStateAndNotify():

+'''

 void setStateAndNotify(Boolean state)

+'''

-Call VkMenuToggle::getState() to retrieve the current value of a VkMenuToggle object:
+You can retrieve the current value of a VkMenuToggle object using VkMenuToggle::getState():

+'''

 Boolean getState()

+'''

-getState() returns TRUE if the toggle is currently selected and FALSE if it is currently deselected.
+getState() returns TRUE if the toggle is currently selected, and FALSE if it is currently deselected.